Raspberry Pi Automation

 The industrial Raspberry PLC, an open-source PLC Raspberry Pi 4, has multiple applications in the industrial environment for automation solutions and industrial control, as its inputs and outputs allow the companies millions of possibilities.

-In this blog, we will learn how to send emails using Node-RED with a Raspberry Pi based PLC.
-Node-RED is a very useful open-source software, which will allow us to monitor alarms and send notifications when needed.
+In this post, you will learn how to send emails using Node-RED with a Raspberry Pi based PLC.
+Node-RED is a very useful open-source software, which allows us to monitor alarms and send notifications when needed.

 Either Ethernet cable or HDMI cable with monitor

-The Raspberry PLC from Industrial Shields comes with the Node-RED already installed.
+The Raspberry Pi industrial PLC from Industrial Shields comes with the Node-RED already installed.
 But in case you do not have it, install it from here.

-1. First of all, we are going to connect to our Raspberry PLC either through SSH or through HDMI.
+1. First of all, let's connect to your Raspberry Programmable Logic Controller either through SSH or through HDMI.

-2. Then, we have to get into Node-RED.
+2. Then, you have to get into Node-RED.
 If you are connected through SSH, just type the IP address in your favorite browser: